park250ss/Table-Track/REPORT.md

 > - Ethics: It has limited consideration as it only provides limited functionality
 > - Summary: This solution was the most basic and only allowed users to enter minimal information.
 Most test cases failed, indicating low reliability and limited functionality.

+> Solution #2 <br />
+> - Economic Factors: This program is free to use
+> - Sustainability and Environmental Factors: The reservation made on electronic devices
+> - Societal Impacts: It has improved societal impacts as some reduction in workload for employees
+> - Reliability: It provides improved reliability as most test cases passed
+> - Ethics: It has improved consideration as it allows better control for employees
+> - Summary: This solution improved on solution 1 by providing employees with a limited set of options chosen by the employees.
+Although some improved reliablity, some test cases failed.

 > Our design took societal constraints into consideration by ensuring that our product would be beneficial for a restaurants' employees and help them lessen their workload.
 By giving the customer's the ability to make and update their own reservations, employees no longer have to personally accept calls for reservations.
 > Our product also took safety constraints into consideration by only allowing employees to make and view changes with a specific code.
 This ensures that no one except for employees can view and edit reservations.
 > We took economic constraints into consideration as our product would be completely free to use for any restaurant.